silentdiverchris/Jiminy/README.md

 This results in a display in the output html along the lines of;
 ![Call Fred](./Screenshots/CallFredExample.png)

+Tags must begin as character 1 on the line, the system only looks for them starting there; at present anyway.
+The examples above have a sneaky space in front of them to stop them messing up my Jiminy outputs with reminders to call Fred.
+That preceding space makes them be ignored.

+## Contexts
-To avoid having to add the project to eah item, it's best to set that as a context, so adding;
+To avoid having to add the project to each item, it's best to set that as a context, so adding;

 ```
  =p:ABC-setctx=